 ‘She was a veela, Harry,’ Dean said.
 ‘Those legends about the sirens in the Odyssey are supposed to be based on veela.
 You’ve outdone Odysseus.’

 Seamus, Ron, and Neville shot him blank looks.

 ‘It’s a really famous story!’
 Dean waved his hands in the air.
 ‘How could you have not heard of it?
 Harry, Hermione, back me up.
-Everyone knows about the Iliad and the Odyssey.’
+Everyone knows about the Odyssey.’

-Hermione jabbed her wand at the piece of parchment again, lunch forgotten.
+Hermione jabbed her wand at the piece of parchment again.

 She’s really not taking it well.
 I suppose I should come clean.

 Harry leant over Hermione’s shoulder and tapped his wand against the small fragment of parchment.
 It faded away like smoke into the breeze.